lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 });
 ```

-Alternatively `digitalAssetMetadata` can be passed as a url where the LSP4Metadata JSON file is stored.
+Alternatively `digitalAssetMetadata` can be passed as a URL where the LSP4Metadata JSON file is stored.
 LSPFactory will download the JSON file before hashing it and generate the [JSONURL](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#JSONURL) value to be stored on the token contract's `LSP4Metadata` [ERC725Y] key.

 ```javascript title='Providing a previously uploaded LSP4 metadata IPFS URL'
 await lspFactory.LSP8IdentifiableDigitalAsset.deploy({